hybrid-publishing-lab/hybrid-lecture-player/README.md

     ├── css                                   ==> style folder
     │   └── app.css                           style of the Hybrid Lecture Player
-    ├── data                                  ==> captions, slides and synchronization folder │   ├── captions.xml                      file where the captions are encoded │   ├── captions-LanguageCode.xml         captions in various languages
+    ├── data                                  ==> captions, slides and sync. folder │   ├── captions.xml                      file where the captions are encoded │   ├── captions-LanguageCode.xml         captions in various languages
-    │   ├── ContextualHtml.xml                file where the additional materials are encoded │   │                                     (bottom-right box)
+    │   ├── ContextualHtml.xml                additional materials
+    │   │                                     (bottom-right box)
-    │   ├── paragraphs.xml                    synchronization of the paragraphs and the video’s timeline │   └── SlidesInPoints.xml                synchronization of the slides and the video’s timeline ├── html                                  ==> transcriptions folder
+    │   ├── paragraphs.xml                    sync. of the paragraphs and the video │   └── SlidesInPoints.xml                sync. of the slides and the video ├── html                                  ==> transcriptions folder
     │   ├── transcription.html                file where the transcription is encoded
     │   └── transcription-LanguageCode.html   transcription in various languages
     ├── images                                ==> slides folder
     │   └── …
-    ├── index.html                            the structure of the Hybrid Lecture Player’s page └── js                                    ==> javascript folder
+    ├── index.html                            the structure of the HLP’s page └── js                                    ==> javascript folder
-        ├── HybridVideo.js                    the heart of the Player: synchronization scripts └── scrollTo                          automatic scrolling in the transcription
+        ├── HybridVideo.js                    synchronization scripts
+        └── scrollTo                          automatic scrolling in the transcription